gphoto2 — command-line gphoto2 client

 the shell knows it is one parameter.
 For example:

-"Kodak DC240"
+.--camera "Kodak DC240"

-Note that if you specify
+Note that if you specify ,

-you must also specify --camera
+you must also specify --camera.

-Otherwise the --port
+Otherwise the --port option will

 be silently ignored.